ARIZONA

 Camp Hentig

 Never established as an official military post.
-This was an overnight campsite, originally called Camp Ash Creek until 1881, often used on trips between San Carlos and Fort Apache.
-Located on Ash Creek Flat east of town.
+This was a transient campsite, originally called Camp Ash Creek, often used on trips between Old San Carlos and Fort Apache.
+Formally named in 1882 by the Fort Apache troops (6th Cavalry).
+Located on Ash Creek Flat, east of town.

 Camp at Turkey Creek